Suryam-Shaurya/Blueberry_Yield_Prediction/README.md

 ## Model

-* This model aims to improve prediction accuracy through effective **feature engineering and feature selection** techniques.
-The main approach involves building an **ensemble model** that combines the predictions of three base models:
+* This model aims to improve prediction accuracy through practical **feature engineering and feature selection** techniques.
+The primary approach involves building an **ensemble model** that combines the predictions of three base models:

 	1\.
 LightGBM Regressor</br>
 	2\.
 XGBoost Regressor</br>